exercism/java/exercises/practice/isbn-verifier/.approaches/introduction.md

 the choice between the approaches can be made by perceived readability.

-It might be thought that iterating to [`replace()`][replace] dash characters and then iterating again to check a [regular expression patttern][pattern] might be less efficient than validating as you go, but the string to be iterated is so short that it may not matter much.
+It might be thought that iterating to [`replace()`][replace] dash characters and then iterating again to check a [regular expression pattern][pattern] might be less efficient than validating as you go, but the string to be iterated is so short that it may not matter much.

 An advantage to the `for-each` loop approach is that the function can return `false` immediately upon encountering an illegal character.